DrOldGuy/tower-of-hanoi/README.md

 ## Maven

 The project uses Maven as a dependency manager.
 All of Maven's configuration is found in pom.xml.
+Maven expects code to be found in src/main/java and project resources to be in src/main/resources.
+Test code is found in src/main/test.

 ## Eclipse